 I had a lot of spare computer parts, and I gave most of the essentials to him.
 It took me approx. 12 hours to complete the project.
 I wish that I took photos, because it took some mad skills to take apart three computers, and fit them into one, newer, computer.
 The process after Hardware Installation was easy.
 After the Hardware was working enough, I put in the Windows XP.
 Then He needed a Network Card.
 There was one around, but it wasn’t working with a more up to date system.
 We then downloaded some Drivers for the new and old hardware.
 Voila!!!
 It worked!
 Some help from his neighbor got things going as well… Thanks, Friends!!!
 It was good to get my hands dirty in hardware again!!!

 Old, Old Computer Parts:

 I can’t believe I haven’t talked about this before.

 It’s called Web Of Trust.
 It is the single most important piece of software that you can add to your web browser to make your surfing safer.
 It takes ratings from websites from around the world and people that rate them.
 They are compiled into a database, and when you use the software you get a rating when you visit a site.
 It is non-intrusive until you visit a site that has a very bad rating.
 I rarely run across those sites, but it’s better safe than sorry.

 Click the image below to go to the website and download your version of WOT:

 If you have Google Chrome installed, or Mozilla Firefox I would recommend two types of ad blocking programs.

-The ad blocking programs do way more than simply block pop ups.
-They block items that are embedded into the html of the pages themselves.
-For safer surfing I would absolutely put these programs on your browsers extensions.
+The ad blocking programs do way more than simply block pop-ups.
+They block items that are embedded into the HTML of the pages themselves.
+For safer surfing, I would absolutely put these programs into your browser’s extensions.
 They are Adblock and Adblock Plus.
-They don’t take up much memory, and have a low profile in your browser.
+They don’t take up much memory and have a low profile in your browser.